mtulio/ansible-collection-okd-installer/docs/installing/aws-sno.md

 The infra resources created will be:
 - VPC and it's subnets on a single AZ
 - Security Groups
-- Load Balancers for API (public and private)m and Apps
+- Load Balancers for API (public and private) and Apps
 - DNS Zones and RRs
 - Compute resources: Bootstrap and single node control plane

+## Deployment considerations

+The deployment described in this document is introducing a more performant disk layout to avoid disruptions and concurrency between resources on the same disk (by default).
+The disk layout is when using EC2 instance `m6id.xlarge`:
+- Ephemeral disk (local storage) for `/var/lib/containers`
+- Dedicated etcd EBS mounted on `/var/lib/etcd`

+Using this layout we decreased the amount of memory used by monitoring stack (Prometheus), and, consequently the etcd when using a single/shared-disk deployment.
+The API disruptions decreased drastically, allowing to use smaller instance types with 16GiB of RAM and 4 vCPU.

 Steps:
 - Generate the SNO ignitions